hoakbuilds/Miscellanea/C/linecalc.md

 getline() and fgets()
 strtok() string to token
 sscanf read from string
+For decimal, octal and hexadecimal formats
-%d, %i and %x format qualifiers strlen()
+%d, %o and %x format qualifiers strlen()

 ALL COMPILATION must be with the ALL WARNINGS flag